| |

 Half-Ass Service

 Fast forward two months later of calling three times a week to the various phone numbers (some worked, some didn’t) and we still didn’t have cable.
-Luckily, we did not cancelled Sky TV yet.
+Luckily, we did not cancelled Sky TV cable yet.
 I finally went down to the office during COVID, and after a very long discussion with multiple people, paid for just the internet and corrected everything on our account, or so I thought.
-It didn’t matter that my contract (which I had filled in) had my name, number, address and email correct.
+It didn’t matter that my contract (which I physically filled in) had my name, number, address, and email correct.
 Some idiot did not copy the information correctly into the computer system.
 I even scheduled an installation for the TV cable the next day.

 Guess what didn’t happen?